syllybelle/cv-se/README.md

 # Roadmap:
 - add Swedish version
 - go through the text properly
+- implement a more interesting way of presenting skills
 - embed pdfs more neatly (accordion? direct links using button?)